ImEmmdie/homelab/homelab.md

 # PHOBOS

 old desktop repurposed as a server since I don't use windows as a desktop or main operating system anymore

+Do not run all the time turned on and off remotely when needed.

 ## specs